 Beretta Bobcat Review: A Palm Full of 22 Caliber Prevention

-A classic pocket pistol that's still going strong today, Beretta's "cat gun" — the Bobcat —is small, lightweight, reliable, and a near-perfect rimfire pocket gun.
+A classic pocket pistol that’s still going strong today, Beretta pistols are renowned for their quality and construction.
+Beretta’s “cat gun” — the Bobcat — is small, lightweight, reliable, and a near-perfect rimfire pocket gun.

 Reviewed by